hernandik/luxHelper/README.md

 `python3 luxHelper.py bmp2lux --bmpFile Chestnut_BV753.lux.bmp --refLuxFile Chestnut_BV753.lux`

-The command will convert the Bitmap defined on bmpFile to a LUX file on the current folder called **Chestnut_BV753.lux.bmp.lux**.
+The command will convert the Bitmap defined on bmpFile parameter `Chestnut_BV753.lux.bmp` to a LUX file on the current folder called `Chestnut_BV753.lux.bmp.lux`.
 Now you can grab this file and import it inside R and proceed normally with your data analisys.

-If the original dimentions of the image were changed, the *bmp2lux* will detect and stop without producing any artifacts.
+If the original dimensions of the image were changed during the process, the *bmp2lux* will detect and stop without producing any artifacts.